Mistreatment of Undocumented Workers and Day Laborers

 Common Employment Protections

-- The right to receive workers compensation benefits for job injuries If you are injured on the job, you are able to receive compensation for your injuries.
+- The right to receive workers’ compensation benefits for on-the-job injuries.
+If you are injured on the job, you are able to receive compensation for your injuries.

 Our Promise To You

-If you, a relative or loved one has been mistreated by an employer or you have been dealing with dangerous working conditions, speak with the experienced employment law attorney at the law firm of Goldberg Weisman Cairo.
+If you, a relative, or a loved one has been mistreated by an employer or you have been dealing with dangerous working conditions, speak with the experienced employment law attorneys at the law firm of GWC Injury Lawyers.

 It is not right that your employer promised you a certain rate of pay and you did not receive it.
 If you secure a job with an employer, your working conditions should be safe and healthy.

 Having a seasoned attorney working by your side can make a difference in your pursuit of compensation.
-Let Goldberg Weisman Cairo be the firm that helps you exercise your rights as an undocumented worker or day laborer.
+Let GWC Injury Lawyers be the firm that helps you exercise your rights as an undocumented worker or day laborer.